kyma-project/community/guidelines/content-guidelines/toggle-tabs.md

 # Toggle

-These are the guidelines for making documentation toggle (usually for content dependent on chosen OS).
+The documentation toggle is a feature that allows you to render several versions of a given section in one document or have several versions of one document.
+The toggle renders the text in Github documents in the form of expandable sections and shows it as tabs on the `http://kyma-project.io` website.

+You can use the toggle to include instructions for different operating systems (OS) in one guide or to describe installation guides that differ only in a few steps.

 ## Writing rules

+Follow these rules when inserting toggles in documents:

-* Toggles belonging to one group must start with `<div tabs>` and end with `</div>` html tags.
+* Toggles belonging to one group must start with `<div tabs>` and end with `</div>` HTML tags.
-* Single to must starts with `<details>` tag and ends with `</details>` tag.
+* A single toggle must start with the `<details>` tag and end with the `</details>` tag.
-* Title of toggle must be between `<summary>` and `</summary>` tag.
-Every part of title must    starts in a new line.
-Example:
+* Insert the title of the toggle between `<summary>` and `</summary>` tags.
+Every part of the title must start from a new line.

+See an example:

   ``` markdown
   <summary>
   From release
   </summary>
   ```

-* After `</summary>` tag, must be blank line (otherwise content not be rendered).
-* Content can write in markdown.
-* Indentation with flat structure:
+* Leave a blank line after the `</summary>` tag.
+Only this way the content can render.
+* Add content using Markdown syntax.
+* Use this indentation when you add the toggle as a regular document section:
-  - for the div element: 0 spaces.
+  - No spaces for the div element
-  - for other elements: 2 spaces.
+  - Two spaces for other elements
-* Indentation using list:
+* Use this indentation when you add a toggle under a list:
-  - for the div element: 4 spaces.
+  - Four spaces for the div element
-  - for other elements: 6 spaces.
+  - Six spaces for other elements

 ## Examples

-See the exemplary markdown code for reference:

-* Example 1 (flat structure)
+This section contains exemplary uses of the toggle in Markdown documents.

+* See an example of the toggle added as a regular document section:

 <div tabs>
   <details>